 Plumer wrote of him: “The instances of his fraud and deceit, injustice and oppression are numerous; he has reduced many families from affluence to beggary.
 For 20 years he has been a constant suitor in the courts of law, where he has often attempted to corrupt judges, bribe jurors, suborn witnesses, and seduce the counsel employed by his opponents.
 I have evidence of his conveying a right of land to a judge who was to decide the title to that and all the other lands that he claimed in that township.
 The fact was discovered, and the judge never decided the case.
 I know an instance of his making liberal promises to an influential juryman.”

-Despite his questionable business practices, Moulton served as Hampton’s town moderator and representative to the legislature for many years, and when President George Washington made his way to New Hampshire on his celebratory tour to thank his supporters, he stopped at Moulton’s home to pay his respects.
-Moulton had already died.
+Despite his questionable business practices, Moulton served as Hampton’s town moderator and representative to the legislature for many years.
+When President George Washington made his way to New Hampshire on his celebratory tour to thank his supporters, he stopped at Moulton’s home to pay his respects.
+But Moulton had already died.

-Most people that Moulton met it court were steamrolled by him.
-Not so with Jonathan Swett, his neighbor and fellow veteran from the French and Indian Wars.
+Jonathan Moulton steamrolled most people he met in court.
+Not so with Jonathan Swett, his neighbor and fellow veteran from the French and Indian War.
 When Swett and Moulton tangled in court, Moulton won.
 But in following years Moulton’s barn would be burned down four times.
 Though he suspected his neighbor started the fires, Moulton could never make a case stick.

 By the end of his life, Moulton complained that he could no longer get justice in the courts.
-Unable to sell his 80,000 acres of lane, he was over extended and his debtors were driving him into poverty.
-His political allies were unwilling to help.
+Unable to sell his 80,000 acres of lane, he overextended himself and his debtors were driving him into poverty.
+His political allies wouldn’t help.
 And as Plumer pointed out, it may simply have been that he had cheated so many people he could no longer get a jury to side with him.